zhakz/OLK/README.md

 # OLK
 online library
-was created by SAMAL and ZHANEL
+were created by SAMAL and ZHANEL